The Camino de Santiago – also know as the way of St James.

 This was a tough one for me and I know I am not alone here.
 On the second and third day I knew if I didn’t get some help for my knees my pilgrimage may have been short lived.
 Then I met Louise a physiotherapist from Sydney who looked after my knees by taping them and she also give me exercises to do.
 We are not meant to do everything by ourselves.
 We should seek out people who can improve our lives and find people we can help.

 It’s the little things that make a difference

 Sometimes the smallest thing could change your life as you were walking along.
 A proper hat, sunscreen, the right blister pad, a banana, using a walking pole , someone helping you put your back pack on.
 This is true in life if your struggling with what to eat, how to work out what foods are for you, knowing that there is someone who will support you on your journey.
 That is the same how I treat people in clinic I will do whatever it takes to support you in your journey to great health.

 Whether you walk the Camino or not these things can definitely help you make changes to your health and your life.
 I would love to hear what you think.

-If you would like help with your health issues book in for a free 15 minute consultation, I would love to help you out.
+If you would like help with your health issues book in for a free 15 minute GUT HEALTH ASSESSMENT, I would love to help you out.